amysiu1028/amysiu1028/README.md

 </div>

-🍁 I'm a Front-End Developer based in Burlington, Vt
+🍁 I'm a Front-End Developer based in Burlington, VT

 📘 Currently in Module 3 of Turing School's Front-End Engineering Program